 Education, Health and Care (EHC) Plans.

-Where a child / young person has special educational needs, the new system aims to put each child / young person and their family at the centre of any discussion about the support they get.
+Where a child / young person has special educational needs, it might be necessary to consider and Education, Health and Care assessment, which can lead to an Education, Health and Care plan.
+This assessment aims to put each child / young person and their family at the centre of any discussion about the support they may need.

-Councils have to publish a Local Offer for Special Educational Needs and Disability (SEND) which details what services are available to all children with SEND whether they have an EHC plan or not and what families can expect from the services.
+Councils must publish a Local Offer for Special Educational Needs and Disability (SEND) which details what services are available to all children with SEND whether they have an EHC plan or not and what families can expect from the services.